jmxt3/Git-Scape-API/README.md

-# FastAPI Example for Google Cloud Run
+# GitScape API

+This is the official API for GitScape, a tool for generating digests from any git repositories.
 A simple, well-structured FastAPI application designed to run on Google Cloud Run.

 ## Quick Commands